 According to NBC News, the average American has 300,000 items in her home, and one in four Americans has a “clutter problem.”
 But you don’t need to have a clutter problem to need help.
-In fact, I recently hired a professional organizer myself.
+In fact, our founder, Jennifer Maggiore, recently hired a professional organizer herself.

 The stuff in our lives has a way of draining us of our energy.
 The Princeton Neuroscience Institute found that the bigger the mess in your view, the bigger the distraction, the greater the stress, the more your creativity is hindered, and the slower you work.

 I loved working with a professional organizer, but whether or not you hire one, this is a great time of year to declutter.
 I recommend to my clients that they use the New Year as a time to get organized for success.
 Read on for easy ways to get the clutter under control and regain control of your time, energy, and workday.